8 Reasons Why Your Baby Isn’t Sleeping Through the Night

 When you do the same routine with your child every single night, it helps make falling asleep at bedtime easier because you’re priming them for sleep with the calming routine.

-For babies, starting with a bath is a great first step in the bedtime routine because it’s different than any other experience in their day and shows this isn’t a nap - it’s the night sleep you’re getting ready for.
-Then feed your baby (for those under one year old) and make sure baby isn’t getting drowsy with the feed!
+For babies, starting with a bath is a great first step in the bedtime routine because it’s different than any other experience in their day and shows this isn’t a nap coming up - it’s the night sleep you’re getting ready for.
+Then feed your baby (for those under one year old) and make sure baby isn’t getting drowsy at all with the feed!
 Then some books and into the crib awake.

 For toddlers, you’d remove the feed and add in some play time (without technology!).
 The first step of the routine may need a bedtime snack.
 If you need tips and inspiration, read Best bedtime snacks for kids.